Empirical Evaluation of a 28 GHz Antenna Array on a 5G Mobile Phone Using a Body Phantom: Antenna Gain Evaluation

 \subsection{Measurement Setup and Error Estimation}

-The measurements in the free space and with the phantom were performed in the anechoic chamber in Aalto University built by ASYSOL.
-The phantom is attached from the bottom side to the measurement tower, as shown in Fig.~\ref{fig:meas_setup}, and the phantom is therefore parallel to the ground in the anechoic chamber.
-As indicated in the Fig.~\ref{fig:meas_setup}(a) a single RF cable from the antenna array is arranged to go behind the palm, then arm, and the side of torso before it is connected to a port at the measurement tower.
-The cable was at the shadow of the phantom so it would not affect the radiation.
+The measurements in free space and with the hexagonal body phantom were performed in the fully anechoic chamber in Aalto University built by ASYSOL.
+The measurement setup in the chamber consists of a VNA, a probe antenna, and two antenna towers, one for the probe antenna and the other for the AUT.
+The AUT can be rotated around two axes such that the full 3-D radiation pattern is recorded in one measurement session.
+The separation between the two towers is 6 m.
+The phantom is attached from its bottom end to the measurement tower, as shown in Fig.~\ref{fig:meas_setup}, and the phantom is therefore horizontally oriented with respect to the ground of the fully anechoic chamber.
+This way the shadowing caused by the tower happens in the direction of the legs, which is of relatively less importance in cellular radios as explained in in Section \ref{sec:Numphantom}.
+As indicated in the Fig.~\ref{fig:meas_setup}(a) a single RF cable from the antenna array is arranged to go behind the palm, then arm, and the side of the torso before it is connected to a port at the measurement tower.
+The cable was in the shadow of the phantom so it would not affect the radiation.
 The cable was 3 m long and its losses were calibrated in reference to a free-space measurement with the standard gain horn.
 Figure.~\ref{fig:meas_setup}(a) also indicates additional Styrofoam supports between e.g., the hand palm and chest to fix the arm properly during the measurements.

 In the measurements we decided to measure with $1^\circ$ steps in $\theta$ direction and $10^\circ$ steps in $\phi$ direction.
 This way we ensure a realistic duration for our measurements.
 According to simulations, we do not lose accuracy in CDF of spherical coverage as compared to $1^\circ$-step also in $\phi$ direction.